 Instructions and guidance

 1.15.
-The purpose of this document is to provide instructions and guidance to enable the TOs to complete the associated workbooks.
+The purpose of this document is to provide instructions and guidance to enable the licensees to complete the associated workbooks.
 This document provides information on:

 the systems, processes, procedures, recording and provision of the required data